snow trillium

 Similar Species

-Snow trillium is the smallest Trillium.
+Snow trillium is the smallest Trillium in Minnesota.

 Large-flowered trillium (Trillium grandiflorum) is a much larger plant, 8 to 16 tall at maturity.
 The leaves are wider and are pointed at the tip.